Scalingo/documentation/_posts/platform/app/2000-01-01-sticky-session.md

 routing configuration of your application.
 It associates all HTTP requests from an end-user to a single `web` application container.

+{% warning %}
+Sticky Sessions might help you to scale out applications keeping states about about users across connections (ie. sessions in memory).
+However this feature come with drawbacks explained later on this page and it is a good practice to avoid using it when possible. (stateless sessions, or database-stored sessions for instance)
+{% endwarning %}

 ## Description

 By default the routing of requests is done using the *Round Robin* algorithm,